 sudofor repository and package changes.
 If your account does not have sudo access yet, follow the guide on how to add a user to sudoers on Debian or run the steps as root.

-The -f flag makes curl stop on HTTP errors, -sS keeps normal output quiet while still printing failures, -L follows redirects, and -o writes each file directly to the target path.
-If you want to reuse the same pattern for other downloads, see how to use the curl command in Linux.
+The curl commands run without sudo, so the network downloads do not run as root.
+The -f flag makes curl stop on HTTP errors, -sS keeps normal output quiet while still printing failures, -L follows redirects, and -o names the saved file.
+The sudo install -m 0644 commands copy each file into its final root-owned path and set the read permissions APT expects.
+If you want to reuse the same download pattern elsewhere, see how to use the curl command in Linux.

 Refresh APT so Debian reads the new Brave source: